-Best homemade pumpkin seeds baked in the oven or your air fryer!
-Don’t throw out those tasty crunchy snacks, here’s how you cook them.
+How long to bake pumpkin seeds in the oven or air fryer pumpkin seeds is here!
+Don’t throw out those tasty crunchy snacks, here’s how you roast them until they are crispy.

 How long to bake pumpkin seeds is answered.
 Roasted homemade and crispy, these are the best snacks made like roasted spaghetti squash seeds but better!!
 If you’ve been throwing these out when carving a pumpkin please don’t!
 You’re missing the best part and I bet your kiddos will love this snack too. (originally published 10/20, affiliate links present)